oregon coast

 Willamette National Forest

 Several pockets of beautiful forest are located in the foothills of the Cascade Range in Oregon.
-No one area or trail can claim the crown as the big tree mecca but the 1,678,031 acres that make up Willamette National Forest contain a variety of environments typical of high-elevation forests.
+No one area or trail can claim the crown as the big tree mecca, but the 1,678,031 acres that make up Willamette National Forest contain a variety of environments typical of high-elevation forests.

-Highway 20 cuts right through the mountains with access to groves of Douglas Fir, perhaps the most iconic species of the region.
+Highway 20 cuts right through the mountains, with access to groves of Douglas Fir, perhaps the most iconic species of the region.
 One famous tree, the Soda Fork Giant, is nearly 11 feet in diameter, making it the second largest Douglas Fir known in Oregon.
 A visit to this giant is also complemented by a short, 1/4-mile tour around the Hackleman Old Growth Grove, a prime example of a high-elevation fir-dominated forest.

 Hackleman Old Growth Grove